Andy-H-Nguyen/rails-api-service/README.md

 - Add/delete/modify trades
 - Get the average buying price, cumulative return Calculate the average buying price as the average of all buys disregarding sells.
-The cumulative return requires the initial and current price.
-The initial price should be on the trade and you can get the current price using third party APIs like google or yahoo finance.

 ![CI](https://github.com/Andy-H-Nguyen/rails-api-service/actions/workflows/ci.yml/badge.svg)